 The “Sullivan’s Creek” series is also set in Iowa, only closer to my summer home in the central part of the state.
 Sullivan’s Creek is a high-end, green residential development.
 The first book, Saved by the Salsa, follows the creation of the design plan for the project and the two architects with completely different styles, Lacey Rogers and Jack Dalton, who are teamed up to produce it.
 Tough Enough to Tango, moves ahead to the construction phase, where the temporary head of the general contractor company, Shae Harriman, finds herself constantly at odds with the developer.
 Book 3, Not Your Mama’s Mambo, deals with the sales stage and the interior design of the home of one of the partners.

 Why titles featuring dances?
 The Salsa actually plays a major part in bringing Lacey and Jack together in the first book.
 After that, I decided to keep the dance reference going and then was challenged with how to bring it into the story concept.
 Plus, I’m a huge fan of “Dancing with the Stars.”

 My other two books are stand-alone single titles.
 And He Cooks Too was recently selected by Amazon to be part of their Encore program.
 It takes place in New York City on a local cable cooking show.
 Driven to Matrimony, my only romantic comedy to date, takes place on a fictional island off the coast of South Carolina where the daughter of a fifty-something movie star and the father of a twenty-something film student converge to break up the May-December marital plans.

 I’ve always wanted to tackle writing a mystery series, and that dream is currently in progress.
 It will feature four amateur retirement-age female sleuths who live in a small town in Florida.
-Plans are to release the first in that series this coming fall.
+Plans are to release the first in that series in early 2018.